 Product Indication Stage Lovaxin C Cervical intraepithelial neoplasia (CIN), cervical cancer, head and neck cancer.
-Phase I/II completed in the fiscal fourth quarter 2007.
-Phase II study in CIN anticipated to commence in 3rd quarter fiscal 2008.
-The Gynecologic Oncology Group (GOG) of the National Cancer Institute has agreed to conduct a cervical cancer study timing to be determined.
-Lovaxin B Breast cancer Preclinical; Phase I study anticipated to commence in mid fiscal 2009 Lovaxin P Prostate cancer Preclinical; Phase I study anticipated to commence 2nd quarter fiscal 2009
+Phase I/II; Phase I/II completed in the fiscal fourth quarter 2007.
+Phase II study in CIN cancer anticipated to commence in mid fiscal 2008 Lovaxin B Breast cancer Preclinical; Phase I study anticipated to commence in early fiscal 2009 Lovaxin P Prostate cancer Preclinical; Phase I study anticipated to commence in late fiscal 2008 3

-Since our formation, we have had a history of losses that as of October 31, 2007 have aggregated \$12,072,742 and because of the long development period for new drugs, we expect to continue to incur losses for an extended period of time.
-Our business plan to date has been realized by substantial outsourcing of virtually all major functions of drug development including scaling up for manufacturing, research and development, grant applications, clinical studies and others.
+Since our formation, we have had a history of losses that as of July 31, 2007 have aggregated \$11,716,633, and because of the long development period for new drugs, we expect to continue to incur losses for an extended period of time.
+Our business plan to-date has been realized by substantial outsourcing of virtually all major functions of drug development including scaling up for manufacturing, research and development, grant applications, clinical studies and others.
 The expenses of these outsourced services account for most of our accumulated loss.
 We cannot predict when, if ever, any of our product candidates will become commercially viable or FDA-approved.
 Even if one or more of our products receives United States Food and Drug Administration, or FDA, approval or becomes commercially viable we are not certain that we will ever become a profitable business.